Glaring-Seagull/LXC_Ansible_Prep/README.md

 # LXC_Ansible_Prep
-Run this to make LXC container ready to be managed by Ansible
+Run this to make Fedora/RHEL based LXC container ready to be managed by Ansible